Small Town Two Lane Travel: Columbia, Tennessee – Part Two

 After you pick up one of those yummy hardrisson mill lattes at Multetown, pop in to Variety Records next door to get your vinyl fix.
 Since 1965, Variety has been a must for any music lover looking to add some new records to their collection and purchase some turntable accessories.
 New management in 2013 brought new life into the shop with live music every other weekend beneath the original Variety Record sign.
 Wonder if the band will take our Aerosmith requests…

 Square Market Café

 Now that you’ve grooved your way through the best of the 80s at Variety, you must be hungry.
-Within walking distance of the shop, in a tiny corner of Columbia’s town square, you’ll find a red and white strip awning.
+Within walking distance of the shop, in a tiny corner of Columbia’s town square, you’ll find a red and white stripe awning.
 Run, don’t walk, to it.

 This is Square Market Café, where the friendliest staff, is serving up fresh, locally sourced meals for the last twelve years.
 Walk inside and the first thing you’ll see is a fully stocked truffle and dessert display case and the first thing you’ll smell is the homemade soup of the day the chef has cooking up.

-Enjoy everything from classic soups and sandwiches, to seafood and steak, while you glance at art for purchase on the walls of this country style comfort café.
+Enjoy everything from classic soups and sandwiches to seafood and steak, while you glance at art for purchase on the walls of this country-style comfort café.
 Known for their homemade soups, the tomato artichoke soup is a must!